[Earth, 506 years after first successful colony, 148 years after first contact]

 She knew more than most how rarely she would bother to open her stuffy room, its size barely large enough to contain one set of closed blinds.

-"I am tripping?"
+"Am I tripping?"
 Lila spoke more loudly, staring at her blue-painted wall with wide eyes.

 After some time contemplating nothing, as she usually did, Lila's gaze shifted over to her computer, its monitor showing an indicator for no internet access.
 Checking her phone revealed the same; every form of connection Lila possessed was gone.
 Scratching her head, she began to slither her way out of bed as she reached for the window.

 Realizing her eyes had yet to adapt to the light, Lila surrendered herself to leaving the room for a better look.
-It wasn't a far walk to the front door; her single-story home never was known for its grandeur.
-But what she could take pride in was the silence of her neighborhood, which made the situation all the more alarming as a slight rumble shook the wooden floor.
+It wasn't a far walk to the front door; her single-story home was never known for its grandeur.
+But what she could take pride in was the silence of her neighborhood, which made the situation all the more alarming as a sudden rumble shook the wooden floor.

-"Hey Diane!
-What is it!"
+"Hey, Diane!
+What is it?"
 Lila waved, coming to terms with her lesser eyesight as she tried to get a good look.
 "Space aliens?"

-"No uh," the young woman waved back without shifting her head, her blonde hair gleaming in the evening sunlight as she spoke.
+"No, uh," the young woman waved back without shifting her head, her blonde hair gleaming in the evening sunlight as she spoke.
 "I think it's the Air Force."

 "Awesome!
 What branch?"